 Chocolate Ganache Tartelette

 My parents offered me the Petit Larousse Collector's Pâtissier recipe book during the holidays.
-I spotted online this limited edition several months ago and was very excited when I received this gift.
-I saw this chocolate tart and knew instantly that it would be my first experiment.
-I prepared this rich creamy dessert for our friends' New Year's Eve party and I loved it so much that I tried a tartelette version of it.
+I spotted this limited edition book online several months ago and was very excited to receive it as a gift.
+I came across this chocolate tart and knew instantly that it would be my first experiment.
+I prepared this rich creamy dessert for our friends' New Year's Eve party and I loved it so much that I attempted a tartelette version of it.

 Pâte sucrée / Tart Crust